CodingItWrong/codingitwrong.com/_drafts/private-fields.md

 # JavaScript Private Fields and Object-Oriented Design

+Babel beta 7.0.0-beta.49 has just been released, and with it [support for private fields](https://github.com/babel/babel/pull/7842).
+If you aren't familiar with the private fields proposal, check out [Alex Rauschmayer's overview of the private fields proposal](http://2ality.com/2017/07/class-fields.html).

-[Private fields have been merged to Babel master](https://github.com/babel/babel/pull/7842) and will be available in the next beta, 7.0.0-beta.48.
-This has gotten me thinking about how we can use private fields in our code and how they influence our designs.
+Having this feature available in Babel has gotten me thinking about how we can use private fields in our code and how they influence our designs.
 And I think the possibilities are pretty significant.
 To see why, let’s look at a scenario when we might want to refactor our code to private fields, and the impact it has.
 (Or you can just skip to the end for [the theory](#design-influences).)

 ## Refactoring to Private Fields

+If you'd like to follow along with this coding exercise or see how to set up the Babel beta in a project, [see the sample code repo](https://github.com/CodingItWrong/private-fields).

 Let’s say we have a simple module for loading blog posts from a web service: